 The benchmark specifications and experimental data are intended for use by nuclear reactor physicists and engineers to validate current and new calculational schemes including computer codes and nuclear data libraries, for assessing uncertainties, confidence bounds and safety margins, and to record measurement methods and techniques.

-The eighth edition of the International Handbook of Evaluated Reactor Physics Benchmark Experiments was published in May 2013 (ISBN 978-92-64-99208-5) and contains reactor physics benchmark specifications that have been derived from experiments that were performed at various nuclear experimental facilities around the world.
+The ninth edition of the International Handbook of Evaluated Reactor Physics Benchmark Experiments was published in May 2014 and contains reactor physics benchmark specifications that have been derived from experiments that were performed at various nuclear experimental facilities around the world.
 The benchmark specifications are intended for use by reactor physics personnel to validate calculational techniques.
-This Edition contains data from 131* different experimental series that were performed at 47 different reactor facilities.
-The total number of experimental series includes 65 ISCBEP benchmarks of reactor configurations, which were shared with the 2013 IRPhE handbook.
-127 of the 131* evaluations are published as approved benchmarks.
+This Edition contains data from 136 different experimental series that were performed at 48 different reactor facilities.
+131 of the 136 evaluations are published as approved benchmarks.
 The remaining 4 evaluations are published as DRAFT documents only.
 Draft documents have been reviewed by the IRPhEP Technical Review Group (TRG); however, all action items could not be completed or reviewed in time for the final publication or, in most cases, the TRG felt it necessary to review the revised evaluations before giving final approval.
 The Handbook is organized in a manner that allows easy inclusion of additional evaluations, as they become available.

 The Handbook is published in electronic format (pdf files), where the experiments are grouped into evaluations, categorised by (1) Reactor Name, (2) Reactor Type, (3) Facility Type, and (4) Measurement Type.

-The Handbook was prepared by a working party comprised of experienced reactor physics personnel from Belgium, Brazil, Canada, P.R. of China, France, Germany, Hungary, Japan, Republic of Korea, Russian Federation, Slovenia, Switzerland, United Kingdom, and the United States.
+The Handbook was prepared by a working party comprised of experienced reactor physics personnel from Argentina, Belgium, Brazil, Canada, P.R. of China, Czech Republic, France, Germany, Hungary, Italy, Japan, Republic of Korea, Russian Federation, Serbia, Slovenia, South Africa, Sweden, Switzerland, United Kingdom, and the United States.

 The IRPhEP Handbook is available to authorised requesters from the OECD member countries and to contributing establishments from non-OECD countries.
 Other requests are handled on a case by case basis.
 Find out more about the restrictions, the disclaimer, and providing feedback

 Much of the work so far realised by the International Reactor Physics Experiment Evaluation (IRPhE) Project, in particular, the evaluation and review of selected benchmark experiments, was possible thanks to substantial funding provided by the Government of Japan.
-Other countries, currently Belgium, Brazil, Canada, P.R. of China, France, Germany, Hungary, Japan, the Republic of Korea, the Russian Federation, Sweden, Switzerland, the United Kingdom, and the United States of America have contributed evaluations, reviews and data at their own expense.
-Overall technical coordination of the IRPhEP is directly supported by the United States Department of Energy’s Office of Nuclear Energy with significant in-kind contributions from the parallel OECD NEA International Criticality Safety Benchmark Evaluation Project (ICSBEP), supported in the United States by the Department of Energy’s Office of Facility Management and ES&H Support.
+Other countries, currently Argentina, Belgium, Brazil, Canada, P.R. of China, Czech Republic, France, Germany, Hungary, Italy, Japan, Republic of Korea, Russian Federation, Serbia, Slovenia, South Africa, Sweden, Switzerland, United Kingdom, and the United States have contributed evaluations, reviews and data at their own expense.
+Overall technical coordination of the IRPhEP is directly supported by the United States Department of Energy's Office of Nuclear Energy with significant in-kind contributions from the parallel OECD NEA International Criticality Safety Benchmark Evaluation Project (ICSBEP), supported in the United States by the Department of Energy's Office of Facility Management and ES&H Support.